hgarcia000/git-assignment/README.md

-This is a sample README
+This is a sample README.

+This is the second paragraph.